OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 - `_sheathed_left_back` slot will be used for `big_sword` labeled weapons (`IsBigBlade(weapId)` check)
 - `_sheathed_right_back` slot will be used for `spear` labeled weapon (`IsBigStick(weapId)` check)

-👻 This will be not needed once step 3. will be a required one.
+👻 Step 1. will be not needed once step 3. will be a required one.

 2. Add a attachment section with desired attachment animation (where the weapon will be mounted), and select a desired `ik_attach` bone (for most situation, just leave it as `torso`)
 ```xml
 <sheathe ik_attach = "torso" anim = "Data/Animations/bow/r_arrow_sheathed.anm"/>